Clan Chisholm: Wars of Scottish Independence

 In 1296 Richard de Chesehelme rendered homage to Edward I of England and appears on the Ragman Rolls.

 Sir John de Chesholme led the clan at the Battle of Bannockburn in 1314 against the English.
 Robert Chisholm fought against the English at the Battle of Neville's Cross in 1346, was taken prisoner with King David II and probably not released until eleven years later when his royal master returned to Scotland.
 In 1359 after being knighted by the king he succeeded his grandfather as Constable of Urquhart Castle, and later became Sheriff of Inverness and Justiciar of the North.
 This Robert was the last Chisholm to hold lands in both the North and South of Scotland.
 He divided his estates among his younger children.

 Robert's son was Alexander Chisholm who married Margaret, heiress of the lands of Erchless.
 Erchless Castle has been the seat of the chiefs ever since.

 Conflicts

 The Chisholms became well known for cattle raiding.
 In 1498 Wiland Chisholm of Comar and others carried off 56 oxen, 60 cows, 300 sheep, 80 swine and 15 horses belonging to Hugh Rose of the Clan Rose.

 In 1513, Wiland Chisholm of Comar and Sir Alexander MacDonell of Glengarry were with Sir Donald MacDonald of Lochalsh on his return from the Battle of Flodden when he decided to attack the Urquhart Castle.
 Some sources say that Macdonald occupied the castle for three years despite the efforts of the Clan Grant to dislodge him and his companions.

+John Chisholm, doctor in surgery, was appointed as chief and principal surgeon to king James VI in September 1573.
+Sir James Chisholm of Dundorn was one of king James VI's masters of the household.